oblivia-simplex/Narrativity/2_schneider.md

 the speech to arise and become writing, or policy, as they say.
-They say this, I know, because now I can hear them talking in the room adjacent to the empty cell in which I am writing this, and I have heard them say this word---\"policy\"---no less than ten times in the half-hour that I have been able to overhear them.
+They say this, I know, because now I can hear them talking in the room adjacent to the empty cell in which I am writing this, and I have heard them say this word---"policy\"---no less than ten times in the half-hour that I have been able to overhear them.
 Surely, you will say, that ten times in half an hour is not that many times for a word to be said--- once every three minutes---and this is true, but in